 When conversion is complete, the device enters an acquisition phase and powers down, DOUT comes out of 3-state, and the device outputs a busy indicator bit (low level) on the DOUT pin.
-This configuration provides a high-to-low transition on the \overline{IRQ} pin of the digital host.
+This configuration provides a high-to-low transition on the IRQ pin of the digital host.
 The data bits are clocked out, MSB first, on the subsequent SCLK falling edges.
-Fast sampling rates require high frequency SCLK and data must be read at SCLK falling edges.
-For slow sampling rates and SCLK frequency \leq 36 MHz, data can be read at either SCLK falling or rising edges.
-Note that with any SCLK frequency, reading data at SCLK falling edge requires the digital host to clock in the data during the $t{h{CK_DO-min}}$ time frame.
+Data are valid on both SCLK edges.
+Data are valid on both edges of SCLK and can be captured on either edge.
+However, a digital host capturing data on the SCLK falling edge can achieve a faster reading rate (provided $t{h{CK}DO}$ is acceptable).
 DOUT goes to 3-state after the 19th SCLK falling edge or when DIN goes high, whichever occurs first.
 Care must be taken so that CONVST and DIN are not both low together at any time during the cycle.